gleich/desktop/README.md

 ⚠️ **Warning!!
 This function requires the `wmctrl` tool to be installed.
 Please install it with your package manager**

 Get a list of all running desktop applications for any linux based operating system.
-Returns a list containing the names of the running applications and any error that might have occurred.
+Returns a map containing the names of the running desktop applications and their corresponding [PIDs](https://www.computerhope.com/jargon/p/pid.htm) and any error that might have occurred.

 Example: